hillaryfraley/setcorrect/content/about/_index.md

 I do project-based work on everything from API documentation to presentation decks.

-Documentation is a company asset.
-Your docs are just like any other asset: employees, platforms, code, offices, and trade formulas.
-They are vital to your business!
-If you aren't treating your documentation like an asset, I can help you.

-You can see some of my work samples in [my portfolio](https://www.setcorrect.com).
-Check out [my LinkedIn profile](https://www.linkedin.com/in/hillaryfraley) for more information about my background.
+You can see some examples of my work in [my portfolio](https://www.setcorrect.com).
+Check out [my LinkedIn profile](https://www.linkedin.com/in/hillaryfraley) for more information about my background or [my GitHub](https://github.com/hillaryfraley) to see a few of the things I'm working on.

-And if you're a fellow technical writer, [let's connect](/contact/)!
+And if you're a fellow technical writer, let's connect!
 I love this job, and I'm always excited to meet other people who are doing it too.

 [1]: /img/about.jpg